 One client once described the process as being “like looking in a mirror and understanding myself for the first time”.

-The intended outcomes of DIT are symptom relief, an increased capacity to cope with interpersonal relationships, a greater understanding of self and other, a greater capacity for self-reflection and more freedom of choice.
+The intended outcomes of counselling are an increased capacity to cope with interpersonal relationships, a greater understanding of self and others, and a greater capacity for self-reflection.

-Christine uses techniques derived from CBT to help her clients.
-By identifying unhelpful thinking patterns it is possible to help with common psychological disorders.
+When appropriate Christine uses techniques derived from CBT (Cognitive Behavioural Therapy) to help her clients.
+By identifying unhelpful thinking patterns it is possible to help with common psychological difficulties.

-CBT offers effective techniques to enable the individual to begin to recognise the blind-spots in their day to day thoughts that bring about emotional upsets.
-Because the central psychological problem is concerned with their conscious thought processes or cognitions, this type of counselling is often call Cognitive Therapy.
+CBT offers effective techniques to enable you to begin to recognise the blind-spots in your day to day thoughts that bring about emotional upsets.

-When thinking processes are adapted to be more helpful, behavioural change is often achieved, and the individual finds themselves with healthier emotional functioning i.e. they feel happier!
+When thinking processes are adapted to be more helpful, behavioural change is often achieved.
+People find themselves with healthier emotional functioning i.e. they feel happier!